davecan/Sane/README.md

-# The friendly Classic ASP framework
+# Sane, the friendly Classic ASP framework
 Sane is a relatively full-featured MVC framework that brings sanity to Classic ASP.

 ## Example